Modern Views of Machine Learning for Precision Psychiatry: Multimodal Data fusion in Diagnostic Analytics

-\textbf{Multi-Kernel Learning.} Multi-kernel learning (MKL) has won many successful applications in multimodal data fusion due to the full utilization of multiple kernels that enable simultaneous learning from various modalities with heterogeneous data \cite{rakotomamonjy2008simplemkl,mariette2018unsupervised}.
+\textbf{Multi-Kernel Learning.} Multi-kernel learning (MKL) has won many successful applications in multimodal data fusion due to the full utilization of multiple kernels that enable simultaneous learning from various modalities with heterogeneous data \citep{rakotomamonjy2008simplemkl,mariette2018unsupervised}.
 Different kernels naturally correspond to different modalities, such as neuroimaging, clinical, behavior, speech features, etc., which may provide complementary information to drive improved modal learning performance.
 The MKL problem can be set as a linear combination of kernel matrices or a nonlinear function with specified forms of regularization.
 MKL may be designed under different ML models including SVM, Gaussian process, and clustering.
-Among them, MKL-SVM has been most popularly applied to integrate heterogeneous data modalities in studies of mental health \cite{squarcina2017classification,dyrba2015multimodal,zhang2011multimodal}.
+Among them, MKL-SVM has been most popularly applied to integrate heterogeneous data modalities in studies of mental health \citep{squarcina2017classification,dyrba2015multimodal,zhang2011multimodal}.

-\textbf{Deep Learning-based Fusion.} Empowered by cutting-edge deep learning techniques, emerging methods have been increasingly developed for deep multimodal fusion \cite{ramachandram2017deep}.
-Deep learning-based fusion allows integrating multiple modalities based on learned high-level feature representations that are theoretically more comparable to each other and more informative for predicting the targets \cite{zhou2019effective}.
-By exploiting cross-modal manifolds as a feature graph, a deep manifold-regularized learning model was recently designed to achieve improved phenotype prediction by integrating transcriptomics and electrophysiology data from neuronal cells \cite{nguyen2022deep}.
-Graph neural networks show capability in information fusion for multimodal causability by defining casual links between features with graph structures, thereby enhancing the explainability of the derived multimodal feature representation \cite{holzinger2021towards}.
-By extending graph neural networks to multimodal structures, deep representation approaches have also been designed for integrating brain networks constructed from diverse modalities \cite{dsouza2021m,zhang2020deeprep,kong2021multiplex}.
+\textbf{Deep Learning-based Fusion.} Empowered by cutting-edge deep learning techniques, emerging methods have been increasingly developed for deep multimodal fusion \citep{ramachandram2017deep}.
+Data fusion through deep learning allows integrating multiple modalities based on learned high-level feature representations that are theoretically more comparable to each other and more informative for predicting the targets \citep{zhou2019effective}.
+By exploiting cross-modal manifolds as a feature graph, a deep manifold-regularized learning model was recently designed to integrate transcriptomics and electrophysiology data from neuronal cells, and yield promising performance for phenotype prediction \citep{nguyen2022deep}.
+Graph neural networks show capability in information fusion for multimodal causability by defining casual links between features with graph structures, thereby enhancing the explainability of the derived multimodal feature representation \citep{holzinger2021towards}.
+By extending graph neural networks to multimodal structures, deep representation approaches have also been designed for integrating brain networks constructed from diverse modalities \citep{dsouza2021m,zhang2020deeprep,kong2021multiplex}.